 Music by Peter Melnick

-CAST: Mitch: Brendan Quirk; Lureena: Alicia Teeter; Tempura: TBD; Corinna: Cami Jackson; Rick Shaw: Derek DeMarco; Joe: TBD; Daisy: Emily Schmeichel-Frank
+CAST: Mitch: TBD; Lureena: Alicia Teeter; Tempura: TBD; Corinna: Cami Jackson; Rick Shaw: Derek DeMarco; Joe: TBD; Daisy: Emily Schmeichel-Frank

 A playful romp, playing with the tropes and stories of film noir, reverential yet irreverent.
 It’s camp at its campiest. — Chicago Critic